 4. Reduce the cost of quality management systems

 Quality management systems (QMS) are hard to implement and maintain.
 Industrial IoT can help reduce the costs associated with them by automating and streamlining the process control plan.
-Using sensors, manufacturers can automatically check variables that are critical to quality, thus reducing the time and resources dedicated to the QMS.
+Using sensors, organizations can automatically check variables that are critical to quality, thus reducing the time and resources dedicated to the QMS.
 Rather than manually performing quality inspections, they can use IoT sensors to streamline the process.

 5. Improve quality through continuous monitoring